 The world’s greatest long-term investor, Warren Buffett, agrees that psychology is key to successful long-term investing.

-Buffett has described Benjamin Graham’s 1949 classic The Intelligent Investor as “by far the best book on investing ever written.”
+Buffett has described Benjamin Graham’s 1949 classic The Intelligent Investor: The Definitive Book on Value Investing as “by far the best book on investing ever written.”

 According to Buffett, Graham’s advice to take advantage of the manic-depressive “Mr. Market’s mood swings” is the single most important thing he ever read.

-Psychology is rarely the place where the world’s top investors start.
+Psychology is rarely where the world’s top investors start.
 But it is the place where they all end up.